paulinho-16/MEIC-TVVS/assignments/assignment2.md

 1. After thinking about the possible categories of inputs, we get the following tests:
     - `strTime` conforms to the time format
         - `strTime` duration is zero
-        - `strTime` only has a non-zero value in the seconds time unit
+        - `strTime` only has a zero value in the seconds time unit
-        - `strTime` only has a non-zero value in the minutes time unit
+        - `strTime` only has a zero value in the minutes time unit
-        - `strTime` only has a non-zero value in the hours time unit
+        - `strTime` only has a zero value in the hours time unit
         - `strTime` duration is less than 24 hours
         - `strTime` duration exceeds 24 hours
         - `strTime` time units have leading zeros